 2) The battery was the largest unit allowed to fire at one target.

-3) Observation was well organized and apparently functioned very accurately, as was later confirmed again and again.
+3) Observation was well organized and apparently functioned very accurately, as was

 4) The observation posts wore extremely well camouflaged.

 5) Adjustment fire on the various targets was accurate.
-The fire for effect was well aimed, although the time needed for it varied.
+The fire for effect was

 6) The volume of the fire varied; toward evening it decreased more and more.